OKSANA AMADOR

 More

-As the Digital Communications Specialist, Londre (he/him) develops and implements NPH’s digital communications programs.
-With over eight years in the marketing, advertising and communications world, Londre has been on the forefront of the field’s transition in the digital sphere.
-Londre has worked to hone his skills in the industry by utilizing paid digital advertising and organic placements via social media and managing company reputation through Yelp and direct customer emails.
-More recently he has built his skills to include overseeing email marketing strategies, blog content and implementing editorial calendars to better organize company wide marketing efforts.
+With many years in the marketing, advertising, and communications world, Londre has been on the forefront of the field’s transition in the digital sphere.
+He previously worked in the private sector, honing his skills by utilizing paid digital advertising and organic placements via social media and managing company reputation through Yelp and direct customer emails, before transitioning to the affordable housing industry in an effort to better serve communities in the Bay Area.

 415.989.8160 x 12